github/opensource.guide/README.md

 The initial release of these guides were authored by **@nayafia, @bkeepers, @stephbwills,** and **@mlinksva**.

 Thanks to **@aitchabee, @benbalter, @brettcannon, @caabernathy, @coralineada, @dmleong, @ericholscher, @gr2m, @janl, @jessfraz, @joshsimmons, @kfogel, @kytrinyx, @lee-dohm, @mikeal, @mikemcquaid, @nathansobo, @nruff, @nsqe, @orta, @parkr, @shazow, @steveklabnik,** and **@wooorm** for lending their valuable input and expertise leading up to the initial release, and to **@sophshep** and **@jeejkang** for designing and illustrating the guides.

-## Disclaimer
-While we've got advice about running an open source project, we're not lawyers.
-Be sure to read our [disclaimer](notices.md#legal-disclaimer) before diving in.